YangPhy/YangPhy.github.io/_pages/presentations.md

 ---

 ## Seminar and colloquium
+1. *Multi-boson production and the muon Yukawa coupling*
+PITT PACC Group Seminar, University of Pittsburgh, September 2021
 1. *Parton contents of a lepton at high energies*
 (Remote) Particle Theory Seminar, Carleton University, May 2021
 2. *The partonic picture at high-energy lepton colliders*